24 Jun Shlach; Spies, Objectivity and Truth (r23)

 Today , we may often hear the term ‘critical thinking’.
 It refers to the objective analysis and evaluation of an issue in order to form a rectified judgment.

-Critical thinking is the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.(def’n) We may refer to it in Chassidut as ‘holding opposites’.
+Critical thinking is the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.(def’n) We may refer to it in Chassidut as ‘holding opposites’ or ‘standing in the question’.

-From a Torah perspective, critical thinking is essential to objectivity but incomplete without a connection and balance of the emotive and spiritual component i.e. a connection to G-d.
-This is where we would say that for a higher truth to be revealed there must be a connection and rectified balance of mind and heart to bring about knowledge as ; CHOCHMA – BINAH –DAAT.
+From a Torah perspective, critical thinking is essential to objectivity but incomplete without a connection and balance of the emotive, spiritual and intellectual components and a conscious connection with G-d.
+This we would say is that for a higher truth to be revealed there must be a connection and rectified balance of mind and heart to bring about knowledge as ; CHOCHMA (wisdom of mind) – BINAH (understanding of heart) –DAAT (knowledge).

 We can become Holy Spies by working to find a higher truth in all our affairs by how we interpret media sources and what we say.
-We can be Holy Spies on ourselves by finding clarity and truth through deep investigation of ourselves guided by the principles of Torah and Mussar.
+We can be Holy Spies of ourselves by finding clarity and truth through the sincere,honest and deep investigation of ourselves guided by the principles of Torah and Mussar.
 In the language of Torah and Mussar (self improvement) we call it a cheshbon hanefesh, a personal inventory .
-This is a foundation for doing tshuvah.These principles are reflected in the everyday language of 12 Step Recovery (AA) .
+This is a foundation for doing tshuvah.These principles are reflected in the everyday practice of the 12 Steps of Recovery (AA) .

 We must understand that absolute truth does not exist in our world other than the truth that G-d is absolute.